 - Various Victoria-based essential workers and general community.

 1. Not for profit - My #1 goal is to help COVID-19 efforts.
-Masks I make and coordinate will be donated free of charge to people who need them.
-Healthcare workers and others on front lines are priority.
-I'll accept donations from individuals who request everyday-use masks.
-Proceeds will go to Our Place Society.
+Masks I make will be donated free of charge to people who need them or exchanged for a donation to charity.
+Healthcare and essential service workers are priority.

 2. Informed - I am guided by information provided by BC’s Provincial Health Officer, Dr. Henry, and other health authorities including the CDC and WHO.

 3.Responsible - Clear and honest information about fabric masks to help ensure people are using them safely.
-I am attaching the information below to every mask I donate (click the image below to download, or scroll down to "More Information for a link to a downloadable PDF):
+I am attaching a leaflet (below) to every mask I donate.
+Click on the image below to download a printable PDF if you want to use it too :).